SLU-biochar/biochar-systems-dev/content/en/_index.md

   enable: true
   bg_image: "img/case-studies-bg.png"
   title: "CASE STUDIES"
-  content: " Why doing case studies?
+  content: " Why do case studies?

   Biochar systems are diverse: biochar can be produced from different biomass, in many types of pyrolysis reactors, at different scales, and used in various applications, on all continents. *All these possible configurations can lead to very different environmental performances.*

-  We have performed case studies in Sweden (Stockholm, Lindeborg, Uppsala, Helsingborg) & abroad (Kenya).
+  We have performed case studies in Sweden (Stockholm, Lindeborg, Uppsala, Helsingborg) and abroad (Kenya).

   <!--
   - Large-scale biochar production connected to Stockholm's district heating, and biochar use as animal feed supplement and manure additive on dairy farms.